As an introvert, I can figure things out on my own, and I don’t need anyone else to entertain me or to pad my self-esteem.

 3. I’ve learned how to process my own emotions and comfort myself.

-Speaking of being alone a lot of the time, it also taught me how to console myself.
-It helped me build a certain mental toughness because I learned over time that I could get myself through anything.
-It’s great to have a support system in place, but it became equally satisfying to know that being alone — and being okay being alone — trained me to read my emotions more specifically, and take better care of myself when no one else could.
+Another skill I learned from spending time alone was to console myself.
+As a result, I built a certain mental resilience because I learned that I could get myself through anything, even the most difficult situations.
+It’s great to have a support system, and I lean on mine when I need to, but it’s equally satisfying to know that I can take care of myself on my own.
+Being alone — and being okay being alone — helped me understand my emotions better and take care of myself when no one else could, such as when I entered the Armed Forces and later started my own copywriting business.

-I also have valuable conversations with myself about diving beneath general feelings and analyzing specifics, like whether I actually want to quit something or just take a break from it.
-In many ways, extroverts rely on others to build their energy reservoir and self-esteem, but because introverts gain their energy through self-reflection and alone time, they can learn to rely on themselves to an even greater extent — and that’s pretty powerful.
+It may sound strange to someone who is not an introvert, but I also have valuable conversations with myself.
+I dive beneath my hazy, general feelings and analyze specifics, like whether I actually want to quit a project for a client or I just need a break from it.
+Extroverts rely on others to build their energy reservoir (and sometimes their self-esteem).
+Introverts, on the other hand, gain energy through alone time, so we can rely on ourselves to an even greater extent.
+And that’s powerful.

 4. I’m more observant.